AnginaCardiology

 • Bisoprolol 5-10mg OD

-• CCB as monotherapy if BB CI or not tolerated
+• CCB as monotherapy if BB CI or not effective.

-• 2nd line: if both BB and CCB not tolerated or CI
+2nd line options if both BB and CCB not tolerated or contraindicated.

 • Long acting Nitrate e.g. ISMN